CSS-Galore/registry/README.md

 fine for other big projects like [Homebrew](https://github.com/Homebrew/homebrew-core).

-See [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to add more packages.
+See [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to contribute with this project.